empathyco/x/packages/x-components/contributing/design-system.md

 Example: `--x-color-background-button-primary` `--x-color-background-button-secondary`
 `--x-color-background-input-pill`

+⚠️ As mentioned before, it is important to not repeat a token name as the beginning of other token name.
+To avoid that the `-default`  variant will be added for the default tokens:

+Example: `--x-color-button-default` `--x-color-button-primary`

 ### `[state]`

 This level is to describe different states a component can have.
 We don't have to define all the